Pysi/easyRLS/doc.md

     294492    Elapsed time is 255.595885 seconds.
     295021    Elapsed time is 258.743297 seconds.

-If you get an 'out of memory', due to matlab putting the output in memory, you can use `caToolsRunquantileLin`, which is a bit slower (20% slower), but does the same job.
+If you get an 'out of memory', due to matlab putting the output in memory, you can use `caToolsRunquantileLin`, which is a bit slower (about 20% slower), but does the same job.

 Time taken for the three first layers as before :